Vasily Chuikov: World War II

-Stalingrad (1942–1943)
+Battle of Stalingrad

 On 11 September 1942, General Chuikov was summoned to South Western Front Headquarters to discuss the defense of Stalingrad.
 In a meeting with South Western Front Commander Lieutenant General Andrey Yeryomenko and Commissar Nikita Khrushchev, Chuikov was appointed as commander of 62nd Army and charged with the defense of the city of Stalingrad itself, directly on the western bank of the Volga River.
 Chuikov would later recount this in a 1943 interview:

 "… I was told that I was to take command of 62nd Army.
 My mission: defend Stalingrad.

-…After Nikita Sergeyevich [Khrushchev] told me to go to Stalingrad, he asked me: “What are your thoughts?”
+…After Nikita Sergeyevich [Khrushchev] told me to go to Stalingrad, he asked me: "What are your thoughts?"
 Yeryomenko also wanted to know.
-He’s known me a long time.
+He's known me a long time.
 Well, what could I say?
-I said: “I understand my orders just fine, and I’ll carry them out.
-I’ll do what I can.
-I’ll either keep them out of Stalingrad or die trying.”
+I said: "I understand my orders just fine, and I'll carry them out.
+I'll do what I can.
+I'll either keep them out of Stalingrad or die trying".
 There were no more questions after that.
 They offered me tea, but I declined, got in my car, and drove to Stalingrad."

 Chuikov arrived in Stalingrad on 11 September 1942 and occupied Hill 102.24 where he set up his command post, and immediately set about preparing the defense of Stalingrad proper.
 The 62nd Army in Stalingrad faced threat of envelopment by fast-moving panzer and motorized infantry elements of German 6th Army.
 In the north, a German strike-force advanced out of the west via Kalach on the Don to a point located just north of Spartakovka and Rynok, and in the south a second strike-force advanced from out of the west toward the Tsimlyanskaya and Kotelnikovo axes.
 Along the front from Kuporosnoye and Orlovka to Rynok, General Chuikov defended against a German main thrust advancing from the northwest and directed at both Gumrak Airfield as well also the train station in the center of the town, and a second additional German strike-force advancing from the southwest directed against Olshanka and the grain elevator.
 General Chuikov enacted Joseph Stalin's order no. 227 "not one step back" and immediately stabilized the threatened 62nd Army.